MinseokCho/NeuralOperator/Readme.md

 Dataset Format
 --------------
+* Question data
+	* files
-* train_set.txt, dev_set.txt, test_set.txt (Tab-separated)
+		train_set.txt, dev_set.txt, test_set.txt (Tab-separated)
+	* format
 		"table file name"	"operation"	"condition"	"question"	"operand information"	"answer"
+	*
 		If an instance has more than one value, it is separated by ';'
 		If there is no correct answer, "operand information" and "answer" are '-'.

 *